• Home

 Recommended Video

-At that time, Edwards said, inflation was generally being blamed on raw material prices because of the Ukraine war, as well as the labor market, with very few people saying there was profit-driven inflation, but he took a different view: “This is unprecedented.”
-He pointed out “when unit costs rise, always, unit margins fall, always, in history.”
+At that time, Edwards said, inflation was generally being blamed on raw material prices because of the Ukraine war, as well as the labor market, with very few people saying there was profit-driven inflation, but he took a different view: “This is unprecedented,” he noted, pointing out, “when unit costs rise, always, unit margins fall, always, in history.”
 He said that shouldn’t have happened, and the reason it did was because of so much stimulus from the government that “companies could get away with doing it, using [inflation as] cover.”

 The consequence of this money printing and fiscal expenditure was a “bonanza for the corporate sector,” resulting in corporate profit margins soaring “off to infinity” after the pandemic.
-Edwards noted specific sectors benefited enormously, recalling a St. Louis Fed study that showed corporate profits as a share of national income surging as a share of national income since the inflation spike, a total outlier compared to the rest of the world.
+Edwards noted specific sectors benefited enormously, recalling a St. Louis Fed study that showed corporate profits as a share of national income surging since the inflation spike, a total outlier compared with the rest of the world.

 This period of corporate excess laid the groundwork for severe political instability and public outrage, Edwards argued.
-Just look at the election in New York, Edwards said, which was all about the cost of living.
+Just look at the election in New York, he said, which was all about the cost of living.
 Zohran Mamdani’s election is “an indication that this still is a big issue.”
-Edwards agreed “affordability” is a major topic of the moment, along with the U.S. housing market: “It stands out as, like, what’s going on?”
+Edwards agreed “affordability” is a major topic of the moment, along with the U.S. housing market: “It stands out as, like, ‘What’s going on?’”

 Edwards was speaking as the first-time homebuyer hit an average age of 40 years old, a stark symbol of how the largely youthful voter base that elected Mamdani is shut out of the market.
-The Amherst Group CEO Sean Dobson, one of America’s largest institutional landlords, recently estimated the same post-COVID economic landscape that so outraged Edwards meant “we’ve probably made housing unaffordable for a whole generation of Americans.”
+Sean Dobson, CEO of the Amherst Group, one of America’s largest institutional landlords, recently estimated the same post-COVID economic landscape that so outraged Edwards meant “we’ve probably made housing unaffordable for a whole generation of Americans.”

 On the subject of greedflation, Edwards was philosophical but insisted that what happened in 2023 was a mistake.
-“Okay, I can understand this is capitalism, this is how it works” he said about pursuit of the profit motive, “but if the government doesn’t step in,” then a backlash is bound to happen.
-Edwards declined to say this was a particularly Democratic or Republican issue, but he said “there’s a reluctance” in American culture to dictate to the corporate sector.
+“Okay, I can understand this is capitalism, this is how it works,” he said about pursuit of the profit motive, “but if the government doesn’t step in” then a backlash is bound to happen.
+Edwards declined to say whether this was a particularly Democratic or Republican issue, but, he noted, “there’s a reluctance” in American culture to dictate to the corporate sector.
 At any rate, the consequence of it is “there’s a day of reckoning coming in,” he said.

-Edwards, who is also convinced artificial intelligence (AI) is in a bubble, said he views his role as similar to “Caesar’s slave,” referring to the story from antiquity about the Roman emperor ordering someone to follow him around and always whisper in one ear: “You are mortal.”
+Edwards, who is also convinced artificial intelligence is in a bubble, said he views his role in this often overly optimistic market as similar to “Caesar’s slave,” referring to the story from antiquity about the Roman emperor ordering someone to follow him around and always whisper in one ear: “You are mortal.”
 (This is also commonly referred to by the Latin phrase “memento mori.”)
-Edwards said he sees his role as similar, for the often overly optimistic market.
-He warns while the macro-level excesses might not be visible in aggregate, drilling down reveals “things are pretty crappy under the surface.”
+Edwards warns while the macro-level excesses might not be visible in aggregate, drilling down reveals “things are pretty crappy under the surface.”
 The political reaction embodied by Mamdani’s focus on affordability is a clear sign that the economic consequences of corporate greed are now driving mainstream political change.

 Edwards concluded there’s a fitting phrase for the dysfunctions of capitalism in the 2020s: “You reap what you sow.”